Application Stats Datasets

 Protocol Port Stats

 The protocol_port_stats field provides statistics about the protocols and ports used by the application.
-Most apps use standard HTTP and HTTPS to communicate with servers and websites.
-However, IoT devices, TVs, mobile apps, and others use other ports and protocols.
-Here's an example for WhatsApp:
+Most apps use standard HTTP and HTTPS to communicate with servers and websites, but IoT devices, TVs, mobile apps, and others use additional ports and protocols.

 The average bytes per flow can help identify streaming and large downloads.